Incognito/rumprun_wiki_wiki/Repo:-buildrump.sh.md

 Debug builds
 ------------

 The default build is a debug build (using `-O2 -g`, and enabling NetBSD assertions).
 You can increase debugginess with `-D` or more eg `-DDD`.
 If you want to customize the flags, use eg `-F DBG='-O0 -g'`.
+Using `-r` will do a release build, without debug symbols or assertions.

 Tips for advanced users
 =========================